funvill/funvill.github.io/_posts/2011-11-11-vancouver-mini-maker-faire-2011.md

 ---
-title: Vancouver Mini Maker Faire 2011
+title: "Vancouver Mini Maker Faire 2011"
 date: 2011-11-11 15:49:00
+categories:
+- Projects
-categories: Projects Vancouver
+- Vancouver
+slug: vancouver-mini-maker-faire-2011

 ---

 <strong>* I found this post in my drafts, unfinished, lost and forgotten.
 I decided to post it, unfinished instead of deleting it. * </strong>

 What a Amazing, fun, aw-inspiring event.
 Thank you everyone that put on this event, <a href="http://bluemollusc.com/">Emily</a> <a href="http://www.bigsight.org/dallas_luther">Dallas</a>, Jenny, all the volunteers, <a href="http://makerfaire.ca/makers/">makers</a> and <a href="http://makerfaire.ca/sponsorship/">sponsors</a>.
 Thank you for putting on a fantastic event.